codr7/forthy2/README.md

 _
 ```

-Nilable types may be obtained by suffixing type names with `?`.
+Nil:able types may be created by suffixing type names with `?`.

 ```
   Nil.isa A?